fontforge/fontforge.github.io/en-US/downloads/source.md

      To parse SVG files and fonts
 -   [libspiro](http://libspiro.sf.net/)
      Raph Levien's clothoid to bezier spline conversion routines.
-If this is available fontforge will allow you to edit with clothoid splines (spiro).
+If this is available FontForge will allow you to edit with clothoid splines (spiro).
 -   [libuninameslist](http://libuninameslist.sf.net)
      To display unicode names and annotations.